redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/oc-mirror.md

 `oc-mirror` (2025-08-13T02:09:59Z)

 Pulling images times out at 10 minutes.
-The following can create a `mapping.txt` file that can be used with `skopeo` to copy the images

 `oc-mirror --image-timeout 60m`

 ### Alternative

+The following can create a `mapping.txt` file that can be used with `skopeo` to copy the images.
+This is **not** recommended - just notes of an insane mind.

 Create `mapping.txt`